Kodeesvarar Temple, Kothangudi

-Kodeesvarar Temple is a Hindu temple dedicated to the deity Shiva, located at Kothangudi in Nagapattinam district in Tamil Nadu, India.
+Kodeesvarar Temple also known as Kothangudi Arumpakkam Sivan Kovil, is a Hindu temple dedicated to the deity Shiva, located at village Kothangudi in Sembnarkoil block, Mayiladuthurai district in Tamil Nadu, India.

 Vaippu Sthalam

 It is one of the shrines of the Vaippu Sthalams sung by Tamil Saivite Nayanar Sambandar.

 Presiding deity

 The presiding deity is represented by the lingam known as Kodeesvarar.
 The Goddess is known as Prannayaki.

 Specialities

 As Shiva is known as Kuthan, who come atop nandhi, this place is also called as Kutthangudi.
 Earlier this place consisted of many trees.
 After seeing a Linga, a king set up a temple in this place.
 Kuthu means stands straight.
 There is a story stating that as straight this Linga came from Nāga world.

 Structure

 The temple does not have Gopuram.
 It has one entrance.
 In the facade of the entrance suthai sculptures of Shiva and Parvati are found sitting in Kailash.
 They are flanked by Vinayaka and Subramania.
 On either Narada and Nandhi are found.
 The temple has one Prakaram with the shrines of Vinayaka and Subramania.
 In the front mandapa, in the right side, facing south shrine of Goddess is found.
 In the garbhagriha the presiding deity is found.
 In the kosta Dakshinamurthy, Lingodbhava, Durga and Chandikesvarar are found.
 A shrine with two Vinayakas and Navagraha shrine are also found.